jmpellizzer/Automatic-Out-of-Office-replies/README.md

 2. Go to [Import](https://emea.flow.microsoft.com/manage/flows/import "Import") under **My flows** to import the flow
 3. Click **Upload** then select the downloaded `.zip` file
 4. Click **Select during import** to choose existent or create new connections for the required resources
-5. If connections are present, choose the desired connection and click **Save**
+5. If connections are present, choose the desired connection, click **Save** and jump to step 14
 6. If there are no connections, click **Create new**
 7. Click **New connection**
 8. Search for the required resources (Office 365 Outlook, Microsoft Teams and Office 365 Users)